tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/Serverless 应用中心/框架支持/快速部署 Nextjs 框架_intl_en.md

 #### Deployment in cloud

-Next, perform the following steps to make simple modifications to the initialized project, so that it can be quickly deployed through a web function.
+Next, perform the following steps to make simple modifications to the initialized project, so that it can be quickly deployed through an HTTP-triggered function.
 The project transformation here is usually divided into the following two steps:

 - Change the listening address and port to `0.0.0.0:9000`.
 - Add the `scf_bootstrap` bootstrap file.